 - State clearly that the information is being requested on a voluntary basis, that it will be kept confidential in accordance with the ADA, that refusal to provide it will not subject the person to any adverse treatment, and that it will be used only in accordance with the ADA.

 In some cases, having a disability is a qualification standard for the job, for example when an employer wants to hire someone with a specific disability to be a peer counselor for others with the same disability.
-The following is an excerpt from an informal EEOC guidance letter about an employer wanting to only hire someone with a mental health impairment to work as a peer counselor for others with mental health impairments:
+The following is an excerpt from an informal EEOC guidance letter about an employer wanting to only hire someone with a mental health condition to work as a peer counselor for others with mental health conditions:

 Questions about whether a job applicant has received mental health services are “disability-related inquiries” under the ADA because they are likely to elicit information about a disability, and as such are ordinarily prohibited prior to a conditional offer of employment.
 However, a covered employer “may make pre-employment inquiries into the ability of an applicant to perform job-related functions, and/or may ask an applicant to describe or to demonstrate how, with or without reasonable accommodation, the applicant will be able to perform job-related functions.”
 It would appear that in the narrow and unique instance of a peer self-advocate program specifically designed for mental health services consumers to assist one another, the job functions actually entail using one’s own background as an individual with a disability who shares the client’s mental health services experience and can thus provide peer-to-peer training on self-advocacy skills.
 For a peer self-advocate position, inquiring about the nature of the applicant’s experience as a consumer of mental health services would thus be necessary in order to know if the applicant is qualified to provide peer counseling to individuals with disabilities in like circumstances.
 Therefore, pre-offer inquiries about prospective advocates’ mental health services experience could be permissible, because the questions are about the ability to perform job-related functions.